ClearLotus-git/writeups/Splunk/BOTS-v1-2015/Scenario-2-Ransomware/README.md

 Alice has seen this before... ransomware.
 After a quick conversation with Bob, Alice determines that Bob found a USB drive in the parking lot earlier in the day, plugged it into his desktop, and opened up a word document on the USB drive called "Miranda_Tate_unveiled.dotm".
 With a resigned sigh she begins to dig into the problem...

-## More Info
+## Contents
 There are 12 questions that you need to go through and answer using splunk.
-I will share the queries and screenshots.
+-`bots_ransomware_walkthrough.md` will contain the step by analysis -`queries/` folder is for relevant Splunk SPL queries -`screenshots/` folder is for any Splunk dashboard screenshots or visualizations

+## Source and Credits
+This challenge scenario is part of [Splunk Boss of the SOC (BOTS) v1 – 2015](https://bots.splunk.com/event/3oQ7sqI5bajOCP43o0svqT/scenario/5vqgZJanGgTCXawi4nliIF).
+All rights to the scenario, data, and challenge content belong to Splunk.
+This write-up is an independent analysis for educational and portfolio purposes only.